jdutta/gmap-tiles/README.md

 ## Motivation:
 Build a high resolution static map image by stitching together smaller static map "tiles".
 Google static map api allows downloading 640x640 tiles, styled in a variety of ways.
 Those tiles can then be stitched manually in photoshop, or by some tool like hugin.

-How to configure styling of static maps: play with https://snazzymaps.com/editor until desired style is obtainer, then from the json it is fairly straightforward to convert the config to the url params.
+How to configure styling of static maps: play with https://snazzymaps.com/editor until you get the desired style, then from the json it is fairly straightforward to convert the config to the url params.

 ## config.json